CanKolho/eyetoeyetoeye/README.md

 ## Usage

-To start the development, run the following command:
+To start the app, run the following command:

   ```bash
   npm run dev